 As a participant in these energy markets, Powerex buys and sells physical electricity and natural gas at market-based rates with a wide variety of energy suppliers and buyers across North America.
-We also purchase large amounts of transmission and gas transportation space to get the energy from where it is produced to our customers.
+We also hold transmission and gas transportation space to get the energy from where it is produced to our customers.

-In the west, BC Hydro’s high-voltage transmission network links B.C. with a huge market for the purchase and sale of wholesale electricity with trade partners in Alberta and the western U.S. This, combined with the flexibility of BC Hydro’s predominantly hydroelectric generating system, enables Powerex to purchase electricity from the market when prices are lower, and sell electricity to the market when prices are higher.
+In the west, BC Hydro’s high-voltage transmission network links B.C. with trade partners in Alberta and the western U.S. This, combined with the flexibility of BC Hydro’s predominantly hydroelectric generating system, enables Powerex to purchase electricity from the market when prices are lower, and sell electricity to the market when prices are higher.

 Such energy trade and marketing activity helps match energy supply with demand and, for British Columbians through Powerex, helps support BC’s energy needs and keep BC Hydro’s electricity rates low.
 Click here for a PDF glossary

 of energy industry terminology that will help you to better understand the energy business and the information on our website.